pagopa/b2b-portals/.changeset/perfect-cycles-care.md

 "cloudfront-functions": patch
 ---

-manage the ".html" extension to not be added improperly
+prevent the ".html" extension being added to any url ending in an extension (.jpg, .html, .woff2, etc...)